1millionwomentotech/toolkitten/summer-of-code/week-11/day-4.md

 	#endif
 }
 ```
-We can access our asset bundles from any server we may found.
-In our case we can use github.
+We can access our asset bundles from any server we may access.
+In our case we can use Github.

-Access the link to download the raw files by right click, copy link adress (on the Download Button)
+Access the link to download the raw files by right click, copy link address (on the Download Button)

 Now to download the models and instantiate them